Excluding false negative error in certification of quantum channels: Preliminaries

 \subsection{Adaptive certification scheme}

 Adaptive certification scheme allows for the use of processing between the uses of the certified channel, therefore this procedure is more complex then the parallel certification.
-However, when the processings are only identity channels, then the adaptive scheme may reduce to the parallel one.
+However, when the processings only swap the subsystems, then the adaptive scheme may reduce to the parallel one.

 Assume as previously that $\ket{\psi}$ is the input state to the certification procedure in which the certified channel in used $N$ times and any processing is allowed between the uses of this channel.
 The scheme of this procedure is presented in the Figure~\ref{fig:adaptive_scheme}.
 Having the input state $\ket\psi$ on the compound register, we perform the certified channel (denoted by the black box with question mark) on one part of it.
 Having the output state we can perform some processing $\Xi_1$ and therefore get prepared for the next use of the certified channel.
-Than again, we apply the certified channel on one register of the prepared state and again, we can prepare processing $\Xi_2$.
+Than again, we apply the certified channel on one register of the prepared state and again, we can perform processing $\Xi_2$.
 We repeat this procedure $N-1$ times.
 After the $N$-th use of the certified channel we obtain the state either $\tau_0^{N, \ket{\psi}}$, if the channel was $\Phi_0$, or $\tau_1^{N, \ket{\psi}}$, if the channel was $\Phi_1$.
 Then, we prepare a global measurement $\{\Omega_0, \1 - \Omega_0\}$ and apply it on the output state.
 Let

 be the probabilities of the false positive and false negative errors in adaptive scheme, respectively, when the input state and the measurement effects were fixed.
 When $N=1$, then we will neglect the upper index and simply write $p_1 \left(\ket{\psi}, \Omega_0 \right)$ and $p_2 \left(\ket{\psi}, \Omega_0 \right)$.